-Induced draft cooling tower for each unit to handle 90700 cum/hr of water with leak proof underground basin and separation of whole basin in two parts by means of partition wall, internal platform arrangement, hot water duct system and CW channel etc., shall be constructed.
-Suitable draining and pumping arrangement from the drain box outside shall be provided for sludge disposal.
-Cooling Tower will be RCC framed structure as per the requirement of BS: 4485-1996 Part I to IV.
+Natural draft cooling tower for each unit to handle 90700 cu.m/hr water with leak proof underground basin and separation of whole basin in two parts by means of partition wall, internal platform arrangement, hot water duct system and CW channel etc. Suitable draining and pumping arrangement from the drain box outside is provided for sludge disposal.
+Cooling Tower will be RCC framed structure as per the requirement of BS:4485-1996 Part I to IV.